The Best Thing About Living In Vancouver Is The Hiking

 FINDING THE SOLHEIMASANDUR PLANE WRECK

 Until recently, you could drive right up to the plane.
 This year vehicles were banned due to the increasing number of visitors who were using the land for a bit of an off-road joyride.
 The folks who own this land are farmers, and they want people to have access to the plane, but they can’t afford to be fixing damages.
-(See, people, this is why you can’t have nice things!)
+(See, people, this is why you can’t have nice things.)
 Now, one must go by foot, some 50 minutes from the access point.
 Personally, I’m glad that you have to walk there.
 Something like this calls for a little dedication.

 Directions: Driving eastward along the south coast, you want to pay attention after leaving Vik.
 Once you pass the Skogafoss waterfall on your left, start looking out for a bridge with blinking yellow lights, then a road leading to the glacier.
 Carry on for about 1 mile (if you reach another bridge you’ve gone too far), until you see a large gate on your right.
 And seemingly nothing beyond it.
 This is where you begin.